Which Business Structure and Why?

 - Sole Trader

-If you a sole trader you operate the business as an individual and you are the sole person legally responsible for all aspects of the business.
+If you are a sole trader, you operate the business as an individual and you are the sole person legally responsible for all aspects of the business.
 All profits derived from the business will be treated as your personal income and taxed at marginal rates.
 It is the least costly to run of the available structures.

 A company operates as a separate legal entity to the shareholders of the company.
 Any profit of the business is earned by the company and not the shareholders.
 The liability of the shareholders for the debts of the company is limited to the amount of any unpaid capital on the shares.